g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add test for the method applyPreset()
 - [x] Add the QDebug << operator to simplify debug
 - [x] Test the ownership and the destruction
+- [x] Test the update values from JSON capability
 - [ ] Create an iterator

 - [ ] Update documentation